ochoa-josue/Linear-Regression-Model/README.md

 ## Usage

-Provide instructions on how to run and use your linear regression model here.
+Provide instructions on how to run and use linear regression model.

 ## Contributing

-Guidelines for contributing to this project (if applicable).
+Guidelines for contributing to this project

 ## License

-Information about the project's license (if applicable).
+Information about the project's license